 The Society of Recorder Players Composer’s Competition 2019

-The online entry system is still being configured, but will be available via this page soon.
+The online entry system is now available via www.srp.org.uk/competition-booking-form

 The Society of Recorder Players is pleased to announce its first Composer’s Competition, an international competition adjudicated by Jonathan Dove.
 Four compositions will be short-listed in each category.
 BLOCK4 will prepare, then rehearse with the composer and perform the works in the final round at the National SRP Festival on 13 April 2019.
 Finalists will receive a high quality recording of BLOCK4’s performance of their work.